joaquimrocha/radosfs/doc/use.md

 \note Listing a directory with Dir::entryList uses the last entry list read from
       the directory, which might be outdated depending on the use-case and the filesystem use.
-Remember to call Dir::update before listing the entries if there is a need for getting the updated list of entries.
+Remember to call Dir::refresh before listing the entries if there is a need for getting the updated list of entries.

 \subsubsection usefindindir Finding contents in a directory